PEACE SUNDAY is on 18th September.

 Order your white poppy to wear all year round.

 White poppies are to remember all the victims of war, and promote a culture of peace.

 They are a conversation-starter when you’re out and about, or an easy way to slip comments about nonviolence to family and friends if you’re not up for a full debate.

-The centenary of WWI is a good time to start wearing a white poppy if you’ve never had one before.
-While the general public is hearing ideas of how the war started, who “won” the war etc, let us remember those killed on all sides and learn about the destruction caused by war and its preparation.
+The centenary of WWI is a good time to start wearing a white poppy.
+While we’re being fed ideas of how the war started, who “won” etc, let’s remember all the victims and learn the devastation caused by war and its preparation.

 Suggested donation £1.50 (inc. p&p), 60p per additional poppy.
 Why not order yours now?